parca-dev/opentelemetry-ebpf-profiler/test/distro-qemu/README.md

-# RTLD QEMU Testing
+# Distro QEMU Testing

 This directory contains scripts to test USDT/RTLD (runtime linker) mechanisms on different kernel versions using QEMU.
+These tests need a libc with dlopen and systemtap support.

 ## Prerequisites